 Reach out to friends and family

 You don’t have to suffer alone.
-Talk about your feelings with people who are close to you, and listen to their perspective.
+The American Psychological Association recommends reaching out to family members or close friends to share some of what you’re going through.
+Sometimes getting a fresh perspective can be helpful, and they may be able to offer emotional and practical support.
 If you don’t feel comfortable talking to people you know, joining a fertility support group is also an option.

 Get some exercise